 Thirteenth renewal: 22 June 2021

 Framework operation supporting financial institutions (or, in the case of factoring, including non-bank financial institutions) and structured in one of the following two ways:

 1. Guarantees: issued by the Bank in the form of standby letters of credit ("LCs"), to banks and factors ("Confirming Banks/Factors") to cover the payment risk of banks and factors established in the Bank's countries of operation ("Issuing Banks/Factors") in connection with trade finance instruments ("Eligible Instruments") issued by such Issuing Banks/Factors in support of Eligible Trade Transactions in foreign or local currency; and

 The Trade Facilitation Programme (TFP) framework facility was initially approved by the Board from January 1999 for a period of 2 years.
-Further approvals have extended the programme to 30 June 2021 to align with the Financial Sector Strategy of the Bank.
+Further approvals have prolonged the programme to align with the Financial Sector Strategy of the Bank.

 iii.
-Strengthen the trade finance capabilities of client banks
+Building sustainable trade finance capabilities at client banks

 The programme's transition impact arises from